Aless-MaulSmoke/FSRIFS/README.md

 To prevent command syntax errors due to constant FFmpeg build updates, **do not use generic FFmpeg versions**.
 * Go to the **Releases** section on the right side of this repository.
 * Download our **v1.0.0 Stable Build** zip file.
-* Extract the `ffmpeg.exe` file directly into the root folder of this project.

 ---
 **Official Project Channel:** Watch tutorials and performance showcases on [YouTube (@toplayaless)](https://youtube.com)